The Sirmoor Rifles Association

 Sirmoor Club Nepal (SCN)

 General Description.
 The Sirmoor Club Nepal (SCN) exists to promote the aims of the SRA among the Gurkha pensioners and retirees in Nepal.
-They also encompass activities among small groups of former members of the Regiment in other locations in the Far East such as Hong Kong, Singapore and Brunei.
+It also covers activities among groups of former members of the Regiment in other locations in the Far East such as Hong Kong, Singapore and Brunei.

 Organisation and Membership.
 As at 31st March 2019 the SCN had 439 welfare pensioners and 3189 service pensioners registered in Nepal, giving a total of 3628 members of SCN.
 They are spread over 46 districts, with concentrations of more than 100 in Baglung (102), Gorkha (112), Kaski (891), Kathmandu (406), Lalitpur (252), Lamjung (148), Rupandehi (220), Syangja (254) and Tanahu (230).
 SCN is managed by a Committee of 13 former Gurkha Officers and Warrant Officers.

 Journal.
 SCN publishes a yearly journal called The Nepal Sirmooree.
-Previous editions can be found online here.
+Previous editions can be found online in the Secure Area.

 Constitution.
 (To be added).